 West Suffolk Clinical Psychology ServicesRead More

-Welcome to the West Suffolk CBT Service.
-We offer a dedicated out-patient clinic based in the centre of Bury St Edmunds.
+We offer a dedicated out-patient clinical psychology service in the centre of Bury St Edmunds.
 Within this clinic we offer the following services.

 • Cognitive Behaviour Therapy

 • Parks Inner Child Therapy (for victims of sexual abuse)

 • CBT for children and adolescents